torikulhabib/nino/README.md

 [![Get it on AppCenter](https://appcenter.elementary.io/badge.svg)](https://appcenter.elementary.io/com.github.torikulhabib.nino)

-A network monitor widget
-internet speed monitor with a simple appearance
+Nino is an internet speed monitor with a simple appearance.

 Features:

-Small window application features.
+* Small window application features.
-Alert when no internet connection is connected.
+* Alert when no internet connection is connected.
-Many color theme choices available. lock position on the desktop.
+* Many color theme choices available.
+* lock position on the desktop.
-Save the position of the widget.
+* Save the position of the widget.
-The choice is always above the screen or below.
+* The choice is always above the screen or below.

 ![screenshot](Screenshot.png)
 ![screenshot 1](Screenshot1.png)